 How Distorted Food Prices Discourage a Healthy Diet

-Public policy making for the prevention of diet-related disease is impeded by a lack of evidence on whether poor diets are a matter of personal responsibility or a choice set narrowed by environmental conditions.
-An important element of the environment are market imperfections in food retail, which may distort relative food prices and lead to suboptimal dietary choices.
-To identify such market imperfections, we exploit variation in diets across household that have different levels of income and live in different neighborhoods, using a rich dataset on quantities and prices of food purchases in the U.S. and a structural model of dietary choices to examine variation in diets across household that have different levels of income and live in different neighborhoods.
-We find that distortions in prices are responsible for one third of the gap between the recommended and actual intake of fruit and vegetables.
-We construct a feasible fiscal intervention to remedy these distortions that makes all consumers better off.
+Public policy-making for the prevention of diet-related disease is impeded by a lack of evidence on whether poor diets are a matter of personal responsibility or a choice set narrowed by environmental conditions.
+An important element of the environment are market imperfections in food retail that distort prices.
+We use a rich dataset on quantities and prices of food purchases in the US and a structural model of dietary choices to examine variation in diets across household that have different levels of income and live in different neighborhoods.
+We find that price distortions account for one-third of the gap between the recommended and actual intake of fruits and vegetables.
+A feasible fiscal intervention that remedies these distortions makes all consumers better off.

 First draft: February 2020

 Watch a 4-minute explainer video